Out of Many Scattered Things: Lady Stardust

 “Bolt me in.”
 It’s not a request.
 Pray for those who are in ships.
 Those whose business has to do with fish.

-Cait,” Jasper says, even quieter this time.
+Cait,” Jasper says, quieter this time.

-He starts toward her, his drill in hand, his face pale.
+He starts toward her, drill in hand, his face pale.
 As he goes for her lumbar spine she snaps, “no. No. There’s no time.
 Start with the brainstem.”

 “Kill the music,” Jasper calls to Tendo.